Program notes

 • I have never been a devotee of the music of John Cage, but I readily acknowledge the wonderfully energizing influence of his work and writings.
 His rejection of boundaries between life and art, his delight in raw creativity and his subversive sense of humor have been as valuable to composers in this century as the development of any compositional school or technique.
 And whatever we may make of his "Zen" appropriations, he remains a uniquely American icon, a musical idealist who is important for demonstrating that a universe of possibility exists as much as for realizing some of that possibility in his own work.

-In 1967, Cage and Lejaren Hiller began collaborating upon a groundbreaking project which seems especially remarkable today, given the state of then-current technology.
-Having recognized in Cage an affinity for computer-mediated compositional processes, Hiller invited him to make use of the facilities of the University of Illinois at Urbana for the purpose of creating a new work.
+In 1967, Cage and Lejaren Hiller began collaborating upon a groundbreaking project which seems especially remarkable today, given the state of then- current technology.
+Having recognized in Cage an affinity for computer- mediated compositional processes, Hiller invited him to make use of the facilities at the University of Illinois at Urbana for the purpose of creating a new work.
 On the surface, theirs must have seemed an odd partnership: the mystic, radically intuitive avant-gardiste working alongside a mainframe-era technogeek.
-But the pairing does not seem so strange in retrospect.
+But the pairing does not seem strange in retrospect.
 That very dichotomy is what characterizes the contemporary hacker ethic: a kickass disregard for social convention coupled to consuming fascination with technology.
-Whatever their differences in style, Cage and Hiller were pioneers together in what has become a significant component of the cultural landscape: the result of their collaboration, entitled HPSCHD, is a progenitor of the current generation of computer-assisted composition tools.
+Whatever their differences in personality, Cage and Hiller were co-pioneers in what has become a significant component of the present cultural landscape: the fruit of their collaboration, titled HPSCHD, is an ancestor of the current generation of algorithmic compositions.

 The Joy of Sex for Heavy Metal Tube and Karaoke System, along with its companion piece The Joy of Cooking for solo contrabass, comprise Canzoni d'Amore, commissioned in 1994 by tubist Jay Rozen in honor of the birthday of his wife, bassist Michele Zwiersky.
 Performers are given considerable latitude in their interpretation of the work.
 The two movements may be performed separately or simultaneously, and with or without theatrical embellishment.
 But whatever the players choose to do, one rule must remain inviolate: play the work like you mean it.